 But this notion of creativity being overshadowed by mechanics is old news.
 The industry has been trying to tackle it since the birth of programmatic.
 If anything, it is gradually looking better, not worse.

-So, we know that not advertising is a slow suicide, and we have loads of data which clearly shows that advertising, even digital, does create real effects on real people.
+So, we know that not advertising can be terminal for brands and now we have loads of data which clearly shows that advertising, even digital, does create real effects on real people.

 Wouldn't it be nice to stop beating ourselves up and instead start talking ourselves up and self-coaching ourselves as an industry, from one that is good to one that is better?